ZeroClaw Framework Adapter

 CategoriesImplicit (file path)Explicit enum: Core, Daily, Conversation, Custom(String)

-A fourth backend, lucid, bridges to an external Lucid process for advanced search.
-The adapter does not support lucid or none (no data to export).
+A further backend, lucid, bridges to an external Lucid process for advanced search.

 The Memory Trait